Celestine Damiano

-Celestine Joseph Damiano (November 1, 1911 – October 2, 1967) was an American prelate of the Roman Catholic Church.
-He served as apostolic delegate to South Africa (1953–1960) and as bishop of the Diocese of Camden in New Jersey (1960–1967).
+Celestine Joseph Damiano (November 1, 1911 – October 2, 1967) was an American Catholic prelate who served as Bishop of Camden from 1960 to 1967.
+He previously served as apostolic delegate to South Africa (1953–1960).

 Biography

 Early life

-The oldest of six children, Celestine Damiano was born in 1911 in Dunkirk, New York, to Vito and Stella (née Zaccari) Damiano, who were Italian immigrants.
+The oldest of six children, Celestine Damiano was born on November 1, 1911, in Dunkirk, New York, to Vito and Stella (née Zaccari) Damiano, both Italian immigrants.
 Receiving his early education at public schools in Dunkirk, he studied at St. Michael's College in Toronto, Ontario, for two years.
 Damiano then entered the Urban College of the Propaganda in Rome, where he studied philosophy and theology.

+Priesthood

-Damiano was ordained to the priesthood on December 21, 1935.
-He then did pastoral work in Buffalo and Niagara New York until 1947, when he became an official of the Congregation for the Propagation of the Faith in Rome.
+Damiano was ordained to the priesthood in Rome for the Diocese of Buffalo on December 21, 1935, by Archbishop Giuseppe Palica.
+After Damiano returned to Buffalo, the diocese assigned him to pastoral postings at parishes in Buffalo and Niagara Falls, New York.
+In 1947, he went back to Rome to serve as an official of the Congregation for the Propagation of the Faith.

 Apostolic delegate to South Africa

 On November 27, 1952, Damiano was appointed apostolic delegate to South Africa and titular archbishop of Nicopolis in Epiro by Pope Pius XII.
-He received his episcopal consecration on February 11, 1953 from Bishop Joseph A. Burke, with Archbishop John O'Hara and Bishop Leo Smith serving as co-consecrators, at Saint Joseph's Cathedral in Buffalo.
-Damiano was highly influential in changing the face of the local church in South Africa, where he became a vocal opponent of the government's apartheid policies.
+He received his episcopal consecration on February 11, 1953, from Bishop Joseph A. Burke, with Archbishop John O'Hara and Bishop Leo Smith serving as co-consecrators, at Saint Joseph's Cathedral in Buffalo.

+While in South Africa, Damiano was highly influential in changing the face of the local church in South Africa, becoming a vocal opponent of the South African Government's apartheid policies.

 Archbishop of Camden

-Following the death of Bishop Justin J. McCarthy in December 1959, Damiano was named the third bishop of the Diocese of Camden in New Jersey (with the personal title of archbishop) on January 24, 1960.
+Following the death of Bishop Justin J. McCarthy in December 1959, Pope John XXIII appointed Damiano as the third bishop of Camden (with the personal title of archbishop) on January 24, 1960.
 He was installed at the Cathedral of the Immaculate Conception in Camden on May 3, 1960.